KAPTIOS-RESEARCH/Spiking-fastMRI/README.md

 ### Create a custom task

-You can define your own tasks by simply following the structure of the default experiment folder (cifar10).
+You can define your own tasks by simply following the structure of the default task folder.
 Alternatively, if the synforge CLI is installed you can use it to create the necessary files for you :

 ```bash